winitzki/scall/tutorial/programming_dhall.md

 ### Least fixpoint types

-Implementing a `zip` method for recursive type constructors turns out to take quite a bit of work.
+Implementing a `zip` method for recursive type constructors turns out to require quite a bit of work.
 In this section, we will show how a `zip` method can be written for type constructors defined via `LFix`, such as lists and trees.

 Given a recursion scheme bifunctor `F`, we define the functor `C` such that `C a = LFix (F a)`.